esperanca/personal_website/src/posts/weeknotes-38.md

 tags:
   - babylonhealth
 ---
 Life was so challenging that writing was a nuisance.
-It's The latest update was about four months ago, and so much happened.
+My latest update was four months ago, and so much happened.
 After recovering from long-covid symptoms, I had two vaccines.
 The first one was hard: I suffered from the adverse effects for weeks.
 The second one was softer, and I am ok now.
-Health recovered, and a new job and another lap completed around the sun.
+Health recovered, a new job and another lap completed around the sun.
 I bring some good news and valuable learnings.
-If it's your first time here, here is how I structure my writing.
+If it's your first time here, here is how [I structure my writing](https://gist.github.com/esperanca/5b91a7c64d6a1660cee2631759f425b7).
 I hope you enjoy it.

 # Top 3 links